 Possible Varieties: Harcot Apricot, Harko Nectarine, Polly Peach, Harken Peach, and Superior Plum.

-Facts of note: A selection of all-purpose, reliable producers popular for great flavor, heavy crops, and versatile uses.
+- Facts of note: A selection of all-purpose, reliable producers popular for great flavor, heavy crops, and versatile uses.
 All varieties bloom late in the spring, therefore are less susceptible to damage from spring frosts.

 Each Fruit Salad tree is grafted with at least 3 of the 5 possible varieties.
 Enjoy three different fruits or varieties on one tree!
 Multi-grafted trees have three different varieties grafted onto one rootstock so you can enjoy more variety and extended harvests in one quarter the space.
 Its the perfect solution for smaller families, smaller spaces, container gardening and urban gardening.
 Trees are 2 years old and should begin to fruit in their 3rd to 5th year.
 Citation reach .5 to 2/3 standard (about 8-14').
 By pruning, keep any tree to any size.